tenizz/tenizz/README.md

 -->

 # :trident: About Me:
-🔭 I’m currently working on some Pet Projects<br>🌱 I’m currently learning OOP in Java<br>:earth_africa: I'm from Kazakhstan :kz: but right now studying in US :us:
+🔭 I’m currently working on some Pet Projects<br>🌱 I’m currently learning OOP in Java<br>:earth_africa: I'm from Kazakhstan :kazakhstan: but right now studying in US :us:

 # 💻 Tech Stack: